 What are the median LSAT score and GPA of admitted applicants?

 For the past several years the median GPA and LSAT score of admitted applicants have ranged from 3.70-3.80 and 167-170, respectively.
-The ranges are broad, and there are no numerical cut-offs.
+The ranges are broad.
+The Berkeley Graduate Division requires that graduate students have at least a 3.00 undergraduate cumulative GPA for admission.
+Exceptions can be made for very promising applicants.
 We review applications carefully and in their entirety.

 How much does it cost per year to attend Berkeley Law?

 Current tuition and cost of attendance information is found here.
 Health insurance is included in the totals.
 Non-residents may become residents after the first year and thus save the non-resident tuition during their second and third years.
 There are additional expenses for books, room, board, and personal needs.
 All tuition and fees are subject to change without notice.